 After following all four of these tips, you may still have a little balance left to pay down from your honeymoon budget.
 Again, some careful timing and planning can leave you with very little to pay out of pocket for the vacation of your dreams.
 Most of the remaining cash back credit cards on the market now offer special promotions that can double or triple your rewards on everyday purchases.
 For instance, one credit card company may offer 5% cash back on grocery purchases, while another may provide special incentives for automating your utility payments.

-Of course, when planning a honeymoon fueled by credit card rewards, keep a few ground rules in mind.
+Of course, when planning a honeymoon fueled by rewards credit cards, keep a few ground rules in mind.
 If you and your beloved plan to purchase a home together in the near future, you may want to limit the number of new credit card applications you complete.
 Focus first on benefits offered by cards you already carry, then round out your travel arsenal with just one or two new accounts.
 Remember that you'll get the biggest discounts and the best overall deals by traveling during off-peak times, and you may want to think about a list of possible destinations instead of tying yourself to just one option.
 The good news, however, is that when you save this much money, you won't have to wait very long for your second honeymoon.